I hope that you have been finding the Grocery Challenge Lessons helpful.

 - You are NEVER allowed to make a photocopy of a coupon.

-- You must only use your coupon for exactly what is listed in the coupons terms.
+- You must only use your coupon for exactly what is listed in the terms of the coupon.

 - Don’t knowingly use expired coupons.